MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Network/v3.3.0/Set-AzureRmVirtualNetworkGatewayVpnClientConfig.md

 ```

 ### -VpnClientAddressPool
-Specifies the IP addresses to be assigned to clients connecting to this gateway
+Specifies the IP addresses to be assigned to clients connecting to this gateway.

 ```yaml
 Type: System.Collections.Generic.List`1[System.String]